-The NAF role is implemented by the NAF Authentication Filter, which is deployed as a servlet filter layer in front of the Sentinel VoLTE XCAP web application, and a Proxy Servlet which is able to forward requests on to other external web applications.
-The UE communicates with Sentinel VoLTE XCAP or the Proxy Servlet using the Ut interface over HTTP or HTTPS.
-The NAF Authentication Filter intercepts these requests to authenticate the user (Ua interface), before passing them to the XCAP server or other web application.
+The NAF role is implemented by the NAF Authentication Filter.
+The UE communicates with Sentinel XCAP using the Ut interface over HTTP or HTTPS.
+The NAF Authentication Filter intercepts these requests to authenticate the user (Ua interface), before passing them to the XCAP server.

 Both components share state using a Cassandra database.
 This is functionally equivalent to the Zn interface in the model above.
 Sharing state in a database allows the BSF and NAF nodes to be stateless, and to easily scale out horizontally.

 The diagram below shows the relationship between Sentinel Authentication Gateway components, the UE, the Sh Cache Microservice and the HSS.

 The following sections explain the architecture of the BSF Server and NAF Authentication Filter by following a typical authentication and bootstrapping process as a client attempts to access a NAF resource.

 Sentinel Authentication Gateway currently does not support third-party BSFs or NAFs, because it uses a database to implement NAF to BSF communication instead of the Diameter or HTTP-based Zn interface (3GPP TS 29.109).
 A future Sentinel Authentication Gateway release may remove this limitation.